 No running, skateboarding, roller blading, playing, throwing, jumping, jostling or loitering.
 No bad language, harassing of other students and library patrons or restricting others’ access to the library.

-Be considerate of all library patrons, especially senior citizens and parents with baby carriages.
+Be considerate of all library patrons, staff, and volunteers.
+Special consideration should be given to senior citizens and parents with baby carriages.

 No defacing or damaging library property, including the garden.